proski/terminfo-lean/README.md

 Packaging and Distributing
 --------------------------
 For all terminals but windows consoles, this library depends on a non-hashed (for now) terminfo database being present.
-For example, on Debian derivitives, you should depend on ncurses-term; on Arch Linux, you depend on ncurses; and on MinGW, you should depend on mingw32-terminfo.
+For example, on Debian derivatives, you should depend on ncurses-term; on Arch Linux, you depend on ncurses; and on MinGW, you should depend on mingw32-terminfo.